NLnetLabs/routinator/source/interactive.rst

 You can provide a simple plain text file with the routes you would like to have verified by Routinator.
-The input file should have one route announcement per line, provided as a prefix followed by an ASCII-art arrow => surrounded by white space and followed by the AS number of the originating autonomous system.
+The input file should have one route announcement per line, provided as a prefix followed by an ASCII-art arrow ``=>`` surrounded by white space and followed by the AS number of the originating autonomous system.

-For example, let's provide Routinator with this file, saved as ``beacons.txt``:
+For example, let's provide Routinator with this file, saved as :file:`beacons.txt`:

 .. code-block:: text